QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

-This paper includes five appendices.
+This paper includes six appendices.
 Appendix \ref{reviewtvtqft} provides details on the Turaev-Viro TQFT.
 Appendices \ref{statesum cft} and \ref{tensornetwork SymQRG} offer a detailed explanation of the tensor network construction of 2D CFTs and the explicit procedure for the associated SymQRG.
 Appendix \ref{wavefunction tensornetwork} discusses the exact tensor network construction of CFT wavefunctions from the Euclidean path integral, and the connection to perfect tensors and random tensors.
-Appendix \ref{reviewteichmuller} provides a brief review of quantum Teichmuller theory and the Teichmuller TQFT, and their connection to the $U_q(SL(2,\mathbb{R}))$ $6j$ symbols.
+Appendix \ref{reviewteichmuller} provides a brief review of quantum Teichmüller theory and the Teichmüller TQFT, their connection to the $U_q(SL(2,\mathbb{R}))$ $6j$ symbols, and the lattice Liouville theory.
+Appendix \ref{ttbardetails} collects the intermediate steps of the formal manipulations of Sec.~\ref{TTbar}.